 Action # Action Item Status 18.1 Consult and collaborate with local public health units and the Ministry of Labour to re-examine the purposes and necessity of various inspections.
 Completed Target completion - Dec.
-31, 2022
+31, 2022 18.2 Estimate the costs of comprehensive inspection covering all key areas if they were mainly carried out by the BAO.
+No longer applicable 18.3 Review the licensing fees needed to cover the estimated cost of comprehensive inspection function.
+No longer applicable 18.4 Establish a memorandum of understanding with public health units and the Ministry of Labour to specify their new roles and responsibilities over inspection.
+Completed

-18.2 Estimate the costs of comprehensive inspection covering all key areas if they were mainly carried out by the BAO.
-Will not be implemented 18.3 Review the licensing fees needed to cover the estimated cost of comprehensive inspection function.
-Will not be implemented 18.4 Establish a memorandum of understanding with public health units and the Ministry of Labour to specify their new roles and responsibilities over inspection.
-Completed Target completion - Dec.
+Target completion - Dec.
 31, 2022